How to Help Your Kid Sleep Later: 5 Tips to End Early Rising for Good

 When a child (or any human for that matter) gets overtired, stay-awake hormones like adrenaline and cortisol start pumping through the system, making it much harder to settle.
 These hormones are supposed to take a break at night so we can sleep and rest, so when they’re present in your little ones system, sleep is going to be lower in quality leading a harder time settling, more wake ups, and/or early rising.

 As tempting as it is to keep your baby, toddler, or kid awake longer to get them to sleep later, you’ll likely get the opposite effect.
 Again, you can zero in on the best bedtime (and nap times) for your unique child by downloading our Sleep Needs by Age Chart for babies.
-And here’s sleep needs and schedule info for 2-5.
+And here’s Sleep Needs by Age Chart and schedule information for 2-5 year olds.
 Or you can read all you need to know on our blog.
-Caveat: if your preschooler still naps, they may actually need a later bedtime to sleep soundly through the night – this has to do with a sleep process called homeostatic pressure.
-But follow the guidance from our sleep charts or read our blog on little kid schedules and you’ll get the timing right for their sleep.

 Hang in there, dear and tired parents!
 Schedule adaptations can take a couple of weeks.
 Stay consistent, follow these 5 tips, and let us know how it goes in the comments below.